 Learning from the presidential and NASS elections, security provisions for the Gubernatorial and House of Assembly elections were quite impressive.
-In the different units observed, they were atleast three security personnel made up of the Police, civil defence and immigration.
-In some isolated polling units, the number of security personnel were 4, made up of police, civil defence, immigration road safety.
+In the different units observed, they were at least three security personnel made up of the Police, civil defence and immigration.
+In some isolated polling units, the number of security personnel were 4, made up of police, civil defence, immigration & road safety.
 The military this time were much more professional and were seen at strategic locations.
 This was the case in the polling units mentioned above.
+In PU 085, Ward 13 Maisandari, Maiduguri, there were 6 security personnel made up of immigration, police and civil defence.
+PU 006 Ward 08 Awkunanaw, Enugu South LG there were 32 police officers.
+In PU 012, Tundu Wada South, Chachaga LGA of Niger State, there was a detachment of armed immigration officers.
+There were also a good presence of security in PU 002, Ward 06, Attan Ufot, Uyo with 12 security personnel working.

 e) Location of polling units: Unlike the challenge of people not being able to locate their polling units in the presidential and NASS elections, locating the polling units around was easy.
 The last election was indeed a learning in this respect both for the voters, INEC and other electoral stakeholders.
-The locations were accessible even to physically challenged persons and the locations also paved way for improved security arrangement as majority of the polling units and indeed the voting environment were confined within the precinct of primary schools.
-This was observed in the two focal states of Benue and Kaduna.

-f) Capability of INEC staff:
+The locations were accessible even to physically challenged persons and they also paved way for improved security arrangement as majority of the polling units and indeed the voting environment were confined within the precinct of primary schools.
+This was the case in Benue and f) Capability of INEC staff: